vsariola/shader-holiday-card/README.md

 The foreground will be a 16-armed spiral with 50 rings from center to edge, with majority of it being black and 20% will be transparent (white).
-For each pixel we can calculate "phase", with something like `phase = mod(16*atan2(y,x)/(2*pi)+50*length(vec2(x,y)),1)` and in the foreground, if `phase < 0.2`, then the pixel is white, otherwise it is black.
+For each pixel we can calculate "phase", with something like `float phase = mod(16*atan2(y,x)/(2*pi)+50*length(vec2(x,y)),1)` and in the foreground, if `phase < 0.2`, then the pixel is white, otherwise it is black.
 The spiral loops after it is turned 1/16th circle, so in the final card, the animation starts looping after the foreground is turned 1/16th circle.
-The foreground looks like this:
+The foreground looks like
+this:

 <img src="images/foreground.jpg" alt="Foreground of the shader barried-grid animation" width="600 dp"/>

 These images have been downscaled for the web; use the Python scripts below to generate high resolution versions of the designs for printing.

-The background print is now simply produced by `pixelcolor = animation(uv,phase)`, where phase is calculated using the same equation as in the foreground.
+The background print is now simply produced by `vec3 pixelcolor = animation(uv,phase)`, where phase is calculated using the same equation as in the foreground.
 Note that due to the duty cycle of the foreground being 20%, at every instance we see not only the current slice t of the animation, but all colors in a time range of [t,t - 0.2].
 So there will be significant "motion blur".
-You can decrease the duty cycle to make the animation sharper, but this will also make the whole animation darker, so you may want to experiment here to get the results you want.
-Values 0.2 ..
-0.3 usually work well, but you might want to experiment here.
+Decreasing the duty cycle reduces the motion blur, but makes the whole animation darker, and vice versa.
+You may want to experiment here to get the results you want; values 0.2 ..
+0.3 usually worked well.
 The background looks like this:

 <img src="images/background.jpg" alt="Background of the shader barried-grid animation" width="600 dp"/>